AiRMAPS Strategy

 methane emissions estimates from U.S. O&G production basins

-Nitrogen dioxide columns as measured from the TROPOMI satellite instrument for summer 2023.
-The shaded areas and dashed circles show U.S. O&G basins and urban areas for AIRMAPS surveys by year and aircraft (NOAA Twin Otter and WP-3D).
+The base map shows nitrogen dioxide columns as measured from the TROPOMI satellite instrument for summer 2023.
+The shaded areas and dashed circles show oil and gas (O&G) basins and urban areas for AIRMAPS surveys by year and aircraft (NOAA Twin Otter and NOAA WP-3D).